wiwu2004/payment-services/README.md

 ### 2. Start the payment

-When the client initiates the payment, the backend sends the request to an external provider (PSP).
+When the payment is initiated, the backend sends the request to an external provider (PSP).

 Because PIX is **asynchronous**, the system does **not assume approval**.